chantouchsek/vue-axios-http/README.md

 ### Note

-Error response must look like: or base on **errorProperty** from config
+Error response must look like: or based on **errorProperty** from config

 ```json
 {